csev/cc4e/book/chap04.md

 brace.
 It is not illegal, but probably a sign of trouble, if a function returns a value from one place and no value from another.
 In any case, the "value" of a function which does not return one is certain to be garbage.
-The C verifier _lint_ checks for such errors.
+The C verifier `lint` checks for such errors.

 The mechanics of how to compile and load a C program which resides on multiple source files vary from one system to the next.
-On the UNIX system, for example, the _cc_ command mentioned in [Chapter 1](chap01.md) does the job.
+On the UNIX system, for example, the `cc` command mentioned in [Chapter 1](chap01.md) does the job.
-Suppose that the three functions are on three files called _main.c, getline.c,_ and _index.c._ Then the command
+Suppose that the three functions are on three files called `main.ci`, `get_line.c`, and `index.c`.
+Then the command

-    cc main.c getline.c index.c
+    cc main.c get_line.c index.c

-compiles the three files, places the resulting relocatable object code in files _main.o, getline.o,_ and _index.o,_ and loads them all into an executable file called _a.out._
+compiles the three files, places the resulting relocatable object code in files `main.o`, `get_line.o`, and `index.o`, and loads them all into an executable file called `a.out`.

-If there is an error, say in _main.c,_ that file can be recompiled by itself and the result loaded with the previous object files, with the command
+If there is an error, say in `main.c`, that file can be recompiled by itself and the result loaded with the previous object files, with the command

-    cc main.c getline.o index.o
+    cc main.c get_line.o index.o

-The _cc_ command uses the _".c"_ versus _".o"_ naming convention to distinguish source files from object files.
+The `cc` command uses the ".c" versus ".o" naming convention to distinguish source files from object files.

 **Exercise 4-1.** Write the function `rindex(s, t)` , which returns the position of the _rightmost_ occurrence of `t` in `s`, or -1 if there is none.